spedyte/storjshare-cli/README.md

 storj --help
 ```

-The first time you run the `storj` CLI, it will walk you through a setup wizard
+The first time you run the `storj` program, it will walk you through a setup
-to generate a configuration file and an ECDSA private key which will be
+wizard to generate a configuration file and an ECDSA private key which will be
-encrypted with a passphrase of your choice.
+encrypted with a pass phrase of your choice.

 ```
 > $ storj